Illegal Workplace Policies: Appearance, Dress Codes, and Grooming Policies

 There are legal limits on the grooming and dress code requirements an employer can adopt.

 Many employers have policies that regulate employee appearance and dress.
 These might take the form of dress codes, uniform requirements, policies prohibiting visible tattoos or piercings, or grooming rules (such as that male employees must be clean-shaven or have short hair, or that female employees must wear makeup).
-Are these policies legal?
-It depends.
-Some dress and grooming rules have been found to be forms of illegal discrimination.

-Illegal Workplace Discrimination
+What Is Illegal Workplace Discrimination?

-Federal law prohibits employers from discriminating against employees based on race, color, national origin, sex (including pregnancy), religion, disability, genetic information, or age (if the employee is at least 40 years old).
-State laws may prohibit employers from discriminating based on additional traits, such as marital status, sexual orientation, or national origin.
+Federal law prohibits employers from discriminating against employees based on race, color, national origin, sex (including pregnancy), sexual orientation, gender identity, religion, disability, genetic information, or age (if the employee is at least 40 years old).

 These laws prohibit discrimination in every aspect of employment, from hiring to firing.
 This includes workplace policies that regulate employee appearance, such as dress codes, grooming codes, and uniform requirements.

-Policies That Discriminate
+Examples of Policies That Discriminate

 A grooming or dress policy that discriminates against a protected class of employees is illegal.
 This is true whether the policy discriminates explicitly or simply has a disparate impact on one group.
 Here are some examples: